b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 So it seems we got no grounds to reject the $H_{0}$ that states that our data are normally distributed (p-value > 0.05) and we were right to perform our one-sample Student's t-test.
-Of course, I had checked the assumption before I conducted the test (`Htests.OneSampleTTest`).
+Of course, I had checked the assumption before I conducted the test (`Ht.OneSampleTTest`).
 I didn't mention it there because I didn't want to prolong my explanation (and diverge from the topic) back there.

 And now a question.
 Is the boring assumption check before a statistical test